 - b.
-For 1979 and later model evaporative emission engine families, both (4) (a) (i) and (4) (a) (ii) shall apply to all families selected for exhaust emission durability testing, and (4) (a) (ii) shall apply to those evaporative emission engine families which are not subject to testing for exhaust emission durability.
-The deterioration factors determined under (4) (a) (i), if any, shall be averaged with the deterioration factors determined under (4) (a) (ii) to determine a single evaporative emission deterioration factor for each evaporative emission engine family. - 5.
+For 1979 and later model evaporative emission engine families, both (4)(a)(i) and (4)(a)(ii) shall apply to all families selected for exhaust emission durability testing, and (4)(a)(ii) shall apply to those evaporative emission engine families which are not subject to testing for exhaust emission durability.
+The DF's determined under (4)(a)(i), if any, shall be averaged with the DF's determined under (4)(a)(ii) to determine a single evaporative emission deterioration factor for each evaporative emission engine family. - c.
+For 1983 and subsequent model year LPG-fueled motor vehicles, the introduction of 40% by volume of chilled fuel and the heating of the fuel tank under the diurnal part of the evaporative test procedures shall be eliminated. - 5.
 Approval of heavy-duty vehicles, excluding medium-duty vehicles, shall be based on an engineering evaluation of the system and data submitted by the applicant.
-Such evaluation may include successful public usage on light-duty or medium-duty vehicles, adequate capacity of storage containers, routing of lines to prevent siphoning, and other emissions-related factors deemed appropriate by the Executive Officer.
+Such evaluation may include successful public usage on light-duty or medium-duty vehicles, adequate capacity of storage containers, routing of lines to prevent siphoning, and other emissions-related factors deemed appropriate by the Executive Officer. - 6.
+For the 1980 model year, the measured evaporative emissions from all test vehicles, except vehicles tested pursuant to paragraph (4) above and motorcycles, shall be corrected for background emissions by subtracting 1.0 grams per test.
+This correction for background emissions may be extended to include the 1981 model year, on a case-by-case basis, if the Executive Officer finds that a manufacturer has had insufficient lead-time to comply with the April 23, 1980, amendment to this procedure.